-7.4.2 Desired speed distributions
+7.4.2 Desired Speed Distributions

 Generally, the free speed or desired speed of a driver-vehicle combination (simply called vehicle or driver in the ensuing) is defined by the speed driven when other road users do not influence the driver.
 Knowledge of free speeds on a road under given conditions is relevant for a number of reasons.
 For instance, the concept of free speed is an important element in many traffic flow models.
 In illustration, the free speed distribution is an important input for many microscopic simulation models.
 Insights into free speeds and their distributions are also important from the viewpoint of road design, and for determining suitable traffic rules for a certain facility.
 For instance, elements of the network should be designed such that drivers using the facility can traverse the road safely and comfortably.
-It is also of interest to see how desired speed distributions change under varying road, weather and ambient conditions, and how these distributions vary for different types of travellers.
+It is also of interest to see how desired speed distributions vary for different types of travellers.
 That is, speed distribution is an important characteristic of the driver population for design issues.